This post may contain affiliate links. Please read our disclosure policy.

 ARE ALL COCONUT OILS ORGANIC?

 You can find organic and non-organic versions of both refined and unrefined coconut oils.
 Do check the labels to make sure you know what you are buying.
 Organic will ultimately be more expensive but the cheaper non-organic oils will have been exposed to pesticides during the farming of the coconuts.
-You may also want to check whether the coconut oil you are buying is FairTrade and Non-GMO if those qualities are important to you.
+You may also want to check whether the coconut oil you are buying is FairTrade and non-GMO if those qualities are important to you.

 HOW TO USE COCONUT OIL?

 As previously mentioned, refined coconut oil has a high smoking point which means, when heated, coconut oil won't start to smoke or start to burn until it reaches 350℉.
-Though there are other oils that have a much higher smoke point than coconut oil, they don't necessarily have the same health properties.
+Though other oils have a much higher smoke point than coconut oil, they don't necessarily have the same health properties.
 Therefore, coconut oil is an ideal oil for any light cooking (we don't recommend using it for wok cooking or deep frying).

-The main unique quality of coconut oil is its ability to change from a solid to liquid and back to solid without losing it's integrity and becoming useless.
+The main unique quality of coconut oil is its ability to change from a solid to liquid and back to solid without losing its integrity and becoming useless.
 If you think about melted butter, once melted it loses its structure and you won't be able to get back into a solid block.
-With coconut oil you can.
+With coconut oil, you can.

 Coconut is naturally solid in cooler temperatures but will be naturally liquid above 78℉.
-This makes it a great alternative for both solid fats, such as dairy butter or margarine, and liquid oils such as vegetable, canola and palm oil.
+This makes it a great alternative for both solid fats, such as dairy butter or margarine, and liquid oils such as vegetable, canola, and palm oil.

 Cooking suggestions

 When thinking about whether you want to use refined or unrefined coconut oil when cooking, the main thing to consider is whether you want a subtle coconut flavor added to whatever you are making.
-If coconut is not a flavor you need or want, then use a good quality refined deodorized coconut oil instead of a virgin unrefined coconut oil.
+If coconut is not a flavor you need or want, then use a good quality refined deodorized coconut oil instead of virgin unrefined coconut oil.
 Here are some other suggestions on the best ways to use refined or unrefined coconut oil in the kitchen.

-Frying, Sauteing, Roasting - as mentioned before, refined coconut oil is the best for these cooking methods.
+- Frying, Sauteing, Roasting - as mentioned before, refined coconut oil is the best for these cooking methods.
 We find it a great oil to use to season frying pans for pancakes or crepes and also a great replacement for butter or oil when sauteing or roasting vegetables.

-Baking - in a semi-solid state, coconut oil can be used as a substitute for butter or margarine in cakes, cookies and pastry.
+- Baking - in a semi-solid state, coconut oil can be used as a substitute for butter or margarine in cakes, cookies, and pastry.
 However, you will need to work quickly so the coconut oil doesn't melt too much.
 Cookie batter and pastry should be left to rest in the fridge before baking.
-Melted coconut oil can also be used as an alternative for canola or vegetable oil in cake batters, muffins or traybakes.
+Melted coconut oil can also be used as an alternative to canola or vegetable oil in cake batters, muffins, or traybakes.
+Tip: when using melted coconut oil, be careful not to mix it into other ingredients that are too cold, such as milk that has just come from the fridge, otherwise it will re-solidify.

-Raw Vegan - coconut oil is a great setting agent for raw desserts such as raw vegan cheesecakes, raw vegan pastry or even raw vegan cheeses.
+- Raw Vegan - coconut oil is a great setting agent for raw desserts such as raw vegan cheesecakes, raw vegan pastry, or even raw vegan cheeses.
 It can be added to mixes in a liquid state and then helps the mix set when transferred to the fridge or freezer.
 It is best to use unrefined virgin coconut oil for raw vegan cooking as the refined coconut oil isn't considered to be a "raw" ingredient.

 Summary: